JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 - `-d, --deep-work`: Enable Deep Work mode (3 sets of 3 sessions)
 - `-h, --help`: Show help message

+### Basic Workflow

+1. Start a new session with `pomodoro`
+2. Enter the project/course you're working on
+3. Work until the timer ends
+4. Enter what you accomplished during the session
+5. Take a break
+6. Repeat until your work is complete

 ### Keyboard Controls

 While a timer is running: